-Molina produces newsletters such as the Guide to Accessing Quality Healthcare.
+Molina produces newsletters such as the Guide to Accessing Quality Healthcare and My Health My Life- health and wellness newsletters.
 The newsletters contain a variety of topics suggested by Members and the California Department of Health Care Services.
 Key Plan telephone numbers and resources are provided to assist Members in using their plan benefits appropriately.
-The contents are for information only and do not take the place of Provider/Practitioner advice.
-All newsletters are made available on the
+The contents are for information only and do not take the place of

-Molina website under Health and Wellness at MolinaHealthcare.com/Members/ca/en-us/mem/medicaid/medical/resources/news/news.aspx.
+Provider/Practitioner advice.
+All newsletters are made available on the member portal and on the Molina website under Health and Wellness at MolinaHealthcare.com/Members/ca/en-us/mem/medicaid/medical/resources/news/news.aspx.